mrlt8/docker-wyze-bridge/README.md

 - `SNAPSHOT=API` Will run ONCE at startup and will grab a *high-quality* thumbnail from the wyze api and save it to `/img/cam-name.jpg` on docker installs or `/config/www/cam-name.jpg` in Home Assistant mode.

 - `SNAPSHOT=RTSP` Will run every 180 seconds (configurable) and wll grab a new frame from the RTSP stream every iteration and save it to `/img/cam-name.jpg` on standard docker installs or `/config/www/cam-name.jpg` in Home Assistant mode.
 Can specify a custom interval with `SNAPSHOT=RTSP(INT)` e.g. `SNAPSHOT=RTSP30` to run every 30 seconds

+- `IMG_DIR=/img/` Specify the directory where the snapshots will be saved *within the container*.
+Use volumes in docker to map to an external directory.

 ### MQTT (beta)